No Limit (2 Unlimited song): Chart performance

 "No Limit" peaked at number one in 35 countries.
 In Europe, it reached number one in Austria, Belgium, Denmark, Finland, France, Ireland, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100.
 In the UK, the single reached number one during its third week on the UK Singles Chart, on 7 February 1993, after entering at number four and then climbing to number two.
 It stayed at the top of the chart for five consecutive weeks.
 Additionally, it entered the top 10 in Germany, Greece, Iceland, and Italy.
 "No Limit" debuted on the Eurochart Hot 100 at number 13 on 6 February after charting in Ireland, Sweden and the UK.
 It peaked at number one six weeks later, on 13 March, and stayed at the top for nine consecutive weeks.
 During the same period, it topped the European Dance Radio Chart.

 In Canada, the song peaked at numbers one and two on The Record Retail Singles chart and the RPM Dance chart, respectively.
 It also reached number 21 on the US Billboard Dance Club Play chart.
 In Oceania, it reached numbers seven and 50 in Australia and New Zealand, respectively, while in Zimbabwe, it peaked at number 16.
+In West Asia, "No Limit" became a number-one hit in Israel, peaking on 16 February 1993.
+It spent nine weeks inside the Israeli top 30.
 The song was awarded with a gold record in Australia, Austria, France and Germany, a silver record in the UK, and a platinum record in the Netherlands and Switzerland.
 In 2003, "No Limit 2.3" peaked at number 41 on the German Top 100 singles chart.

 Impact and legacy

 NME ranked "No Limit" number one in their list of "Top Five Euro-Hits of All Time" in December 1993.
 NME editor Paul Moody wrote, "The ultimate piece of pop existentialism as Anita and Ray suggest the whole world is one huge playground of hedonistic excess.
 All to a video set within a huge pinball machine.
 Sublime."
 The song was ranked number 65 in BuzzFeeds list of "The 101 Greatest Dance Songs of the '90s" in 2017.
 Stopera and Galindo said that "this is possibly the most aggressive beat from the '90s.
 It's like they're strumming a GIANT rubber band."
 Tom Ewing of Freaky Trigger felt the track's "echoey hi-hat hits and the union of steam-hammer bass and rubber-ball synths" carry the industrial, "piston-powered aggression" of Belgian rave music.
 He also noted the presence of a cowbell in the back of the track.
 In 2015, Graham Clark from The Yorkshire Times stated that "the track at the time sounded unlike anything else but you can hear how it has influenced so many of today's electronic dance music tracks".

+On August 25, 2026, OpenAI used the song to announce that there are no longer any text limits for chats in GPT-5.6 Luna.